Cannibalism in Africa: 21st century

 In 2017, a traditional healer in a village in South Africa's KwaZulu-Natal province was arrested after confessing that he had eaten human flesh.
 Eight human ears were discovered in a cooking pot in his house, in addition to other human body parts.
 The police suspected that he had planned to serve these body parts to his customers, claiming they "would convey money, power and protection".
-Some of the human remains belonged to a 25-year-old women who had been missing for several weeks.
+Some of the human remains belonged to a 25-year-old woman who had been missing for several weeks.

 Several residents confessed to having knowingly eaten human flesh on the advice of the healer.
 South Africa's Traditional Healer's Organization condemned the acts of the suspect, calling him a "fake healer" and stressing that "ritual killings and the use of human tissue are not part of traditional healing".